tuhdo/documentations/Docs/english/elinkvm_guide.md

 [TODO] Replace Wikipedia diagram about with our original diagram

-**[TODO] -> Để nội dung liên tục thì sau phần KVM nên là KVM over IP...sau đó thực hiện so sánh giải pháp phần cứng với phần mềm, từ đó giới thiệu eLinkKVM là một giải pháp lai tận dụng thế mạnh của cả 2 giải pháp (Tú)**
+Normal KVM switches attach controlling and controlled devices directly to itself.
+In contrast, KVM over-IP switches, provides over-the-internet functionality.
+This means, instead of physically connected to a KVM switch through very long cables and are usually limited in a room, a floor or a building, the controlling devices can be anywhere in the world that can connect to a KVM over-IP switch and control the connected computers with a normal Internet connection.

 Unlike software solutions for remote controlling, a hardware solution like a KVM switch can be used as a replacement for a computer monitor.
 This diagram demonstrates the scope difference between a software and a hardware solution:

 ![](../../Resource/RemoteAccessTechnology.png)

-Normal KVM switches attach controlling and controlled devices directly to itself.
-In contrast, KVM over-IP switches, provides over-the-internet functionality.
-This means, instead of physically connected to a KVM switch through very long cables and are usually limited in a room, a floor or a building, the controlling devices can be anywhere in the world that can connect to a KVM over-IP switch and control the connected computers with a normal Internet connection.

 eLinkKVM is one of such KVM-over-IP devices.
 However, unlike other KVM-over-IP solutions that are solely hardware solutions, eLinkKVM takes on a unique hybrid approach that combines both hardware and software.
-While being a hardware solution similar to other KVM-over-IP switches, but unlike other KVM-over-IP switches, eLinkKVM takes a step further with its patented technology called `Booster`. `Booster` is a software solution that works together with eLinkKVM hardware to uplift processing performance by utilizing computing resources of the controlled computers. `Booster` is not limited to an operating system environment, but also in BIOS and UEFI environments.
+While being a hardware solution similar to other KVM-over-IP switches, but unlike other KVM-over-IP switches, eLinkKVM takes a step further with its patented technology called `Booster`. `Booster` is a software solution that works together with eLinkKVM hardware to uplift processing performance by utilizing computing resources of the remote hosts. `Booster` is not limited to an operating system environment, but also in BIOS and UEFI environments.

 ![](../../Resource/BoosterModeDiagramFlow.svg)